 What is customer-centric marketing?

-But ultimately, the real benefit of customer-centric marketing is a more profitable company with sustainable growth.
-McKinsey found that “companies with a customer-centric, data-driven marketing and sales platform improve marketing ROI by 15-20% or more.”
-Customer centricity is good for your company’s growth.
+And it works: McKinsey found that “companies with a customer-centric, data-driven marketing and sales platform improve marketing ROI by 15-20% or more.”

 Jill Rowley explains that, when done well, advocacy goes both ways:

 “You need to craft experiences that evoke emotion.
 Advocacy is reciprocal, and earned.
 Be an advocate for your customers so your customers will want to advocate for you.”